tonyg/script-exchange/README.md

-## RabbitMQ Javascript exchange plugin
+## RabbitMQ Script Exchange Plugin

-Requires Spidermonkey.
+Requires Spidermonkey for Javascript support.
 I've been using version "1.8.0 pre-release 1 2007-10-03".